depeh/q/README.md

 How it works
 ------------

-The queue system uses two processes that should be running at the same time.
+## Overview

+This system operates through the coordination of two concurrent processes.

+### Server Component

+**`server.js`:** This component initiates an HTTP/HTTPS server responsible for handling incoming messages.

+### Queue Processing

-server.js - Runs a Http/Https server that receives all messages queue.js - Runs a Queue Consumer that dispatch messages from the queue and sends them to the receiver endpoint.
+**`queue.js`:** The Queue Consumer, implemented by this component, retrieves messages from the queue and forwards them to the designated receiver endpoint.
+Both processes, `server.js` and `queue.js`, need to be active simultaneously for the system to function effectively.

 How to Test